fullymiddleaged/hearmama-privacy/index.md

 ## In plain English

-**HearMama runs entirely on your phone.**

-We don't have a server.
-We don't have an account system.
-The app itself doesn't send us your name, email, or card details.
-We do not have access to any of the recordings you create — they all stay on your device, along with any audio files you choose to download.
+HearMama runs entirely on your phone.
+There is no server, no account, and no sign-up.
+The app does not send us your name, email address, card details, or any of the recordings you create — those stay on your device, along with any audio files you choose to download.

-What is shared with someone else:
+A small amount of information does leave your device, all of it handled by third parties rather than us:

 - **The free version shows ads** served anonymously by Google AdMob.
-- **If you buy the lifetime upgrade**, Apple or Google handles the payment.
-  We use a service called RevenueCat to track whether you have premium — it sees an anonymous device identifier, the country your store account is in, and the fact that a purchase happened.
-Nothing else.
+- **If you purchase the lifetime upgrade**, Apple or Google handles the payment.
+We use RevenueCat to confirm whether your device is entitled to premium features; it sees an anonymous device identifier, your platform, and your store-account country.
+Nothing more.

-That's the whole story.
-The rest of this document is the formal version of the same thing.

-If you have any questions, email us at [support@hearmama.com](mailto:support@hearmama.com).
+The sections below set out the same information in the detailed form expected by privacy regulations.
+For any questions, email [support@hearmama.com](mailto:support@hearmama.com).

 ---